-16.4 Depositary's fees
+15.5 Depositary's fees

-a) Periodic fee
+Periodic fee

 The Depositary is paid a monthly periodic fee (plus VAT) in remuneration for its services from the Scheme Property of the Company.
-The Depositary's fee is calculated, on the value of the Scheme Property determined in accordance with the Instrument of

-Incorporation and the Sourcebook, and payable out of the property of the Company in accordance with the Sourcebook.
+The Depositary's fee is calculated, on the value of the Scheme Property of the Scheme determined in accordance with the Instrument of Incorporation and COLL, and payable out of the property of the Company in accordance with COLL.
 For this purpose, the value of the Company is inclusive of the issues and cancellations which take effect as at the relevant Valuation Point.
-The Depositary's fee shall accrue daily, and shall be calculated by reference to the value of the Scheme Property for successive periods commencing on each Valuation Point and ending immediately before the next Valuation Point in each month.
+The Depositary's fee shall accrue daily, and shall be calculated by reference to the value of the Scheme Property of the Company for successive periods commencing on each Valuation Point and ending immediately before the next Valuation Point in each month.
 The Depositary's fee is payable on, or as soon as is practicable after, the end of the month in which it accrued.

-The rate of the periodic fee is agreed between the ACD and the Depositary and is calculated on a sliding scale for the Company on the following basis:
+The current fee payable is:

-0.0275% per annum. on the first £50 million value of the Scheme Property of the Company; 0.025% per annum on the next £50 million value of the Scheme Property of the Company; 0.020% per annum on the next £100 million value of the Scheme Property of the Company; 0.015% per annum on the remaining value of the Scheme Property thereafter
+0.0275% p.a. on the first £50 million value of the Scheme Property of the Company;

+0.025% p.a. on the next £50 million value of the Scheme Property of the Company;

+0.02% p.a. on the next £100 million value of the Scheme Property of the Company;

+0.015% p.a. thereafter